hurlbertlab/core-transient/README.md

   * Click the "Add SSH key".
   * Provide a title for the key (e.g., "Allens laptop").
   * Paste the **entire** contents of your clipboard in the "key" field and click the "Add key" button.
-11. Navigate to the online core-transient [folder] https://github.com/hurlbertlab/core-transient
+11. Navigate to the core-transient [folder](https://github.com/hurlbertlab/core-transient) online.
 12. In the lower right you will see a
 11. Navigate back to your **git bash** window.
 12. Test out whether you've successfully connected the key by typing (don't worry if there's a warning):